A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Planning and Control Methods

 \subsection{Configuration Control - C2A}

-Following \cite{24ZCza}, we utilize a biLSTM $NN_{C2A'}$ and a 'sum and range' layer to compose $NN_{C2A}$ as the configuration controller for MSRAs, as shown in Figure \ref{fig3}-(B).
+Following \cite{24ZCza}, we utilize a biLSTM $NN_{C2A'}$ and a 'sum and range' layer to compose $NN_{C2A}$ as the configuration controller for MSRAs, as shown in Fig. \ref{fig5}(B).
 The controller can be represented as

 where $NN_{C2A}$ illustrates the controller that determines the $t$ step action $\hat{A_t}$ based on the target configuration $C_{d,t+1}$, previous configurations $C_t\sim C_{t-3}$, previous actions $A_{t-1}\sim A_{t-5}$, and module label $n$.